phpetra/slim3-skeleton/README.md

-# Petra's Slim skeleton with Twig, bootstrap 4, MySQL, Basic Auth and docker
+# Slim 3 skeleton with Twig, bootstrap 4, MySQL, Basic Auth and docker

+Based on [akrabat/slim3-skeleton](https://github.com/akrabat/slim3-skeleton) but adapted to my needs.

+It includes MySQL pdo, a few [bootstrap 4 templates from bootswatch](https://bootswatch.com/), Basic Auth and docker setup.

 ## Install the app